Black Rock Coffee Bar is all about growing from within.

 “When a company starts to grow and they want consistency, that’s when it really matters.
 7shifts has saved a lot of time for our managers,” says Clay.

-7shifts has enhanced and streamlined the way Black Rock runs.
+7shifts has enhanced and streamlined the way Black Rock Coffee runs.
 Before 7shifts was implemented, each manager easily spent at least 2 hours a week flipping between multiple documents—time-off requests, availability calendars, and schedule pages—to build a schedule.
 Now, with 7shifts taking care of the heavy lifting, managers create full, detailed schedules for a week in 20–30 minutes.

 Team communication happens within the messaging and chat functionality of 7shifts; previously, it was mostly via direct text messages to the employer or employee.
 Pre-7shifts, keeping the contact list current with staff phone numbers was another extra step for the management teams.
 Now, with the convenience of in-app messaging, employees no longer miss communication or shifts, as they receive real-time notifications and can always view the most up-to-date schedule on the app.
 With 7shifts, employees no longer mistake a schedule created 3 weeks ago as the current schedule, which improves staff accountability.